McStay family murders: Background

-Disappearance
+Disappearance and search

 On February 4, 2010, at 7:47 pm, a neighbor's surveillance system captured the bottom eighteen inches of a vehicle, thought at the time to be the McStay family's 1996 Isuzu Trooper.
 In the surveillance recording, the vehicle's occupants could not be seen.
 At 8:28 pm, a call was placed from Joseph's cell phone to his business associate, Charles "Chase" Merritt, which went to voicemail.
 Merritt later told police that he ignored the voicemail because he was watching a movie.
 Joseph's cellphone pinged a tower in Fallbrook.

 Over the next several days, relatives of the McStays unsuccessfully tried to contact the family.
-On February 13, Joseph's brother Michael traveled to the McStay residence and climbed in and gained entry to the home upon finding an open window in the back.
+On February 13, Joseph's brother Michael traveled to the McStay residence where he climbed through an open window in the back and gained entry to the home.
 Michael did not find any family at home, and their two dogs were in the backyard.
-On February 15, Michael phoned the San Diego County Sheriff's Department (SDSD) and reported that his brother and his family were missing.
+On February 15, Michael phoned the San Diego County Sheriff's Department and reported that his brother and his family were missing.
 Officers arrived at the home and requested a search warrant, executed on February 19, 2010.
 Although a search of the house found no evidence of a struggle or foul play, there were indications of a hasty departure: a carton of eggs had been left on the counter, and two child-size bowls of popcorn sat on a sofa.

 During their investigation, the police learned that around 11:00 pm on February 8, the family's Trooper had been towed from a strip mall parking lot in San Ysidro, San Diego, near the Mexican border.
 It was believed to have been parked there between 5:30 and 7:00 that evening.
 The car's location from February 4 to February 8 remains unknown.

 Discovery of remains

-On November 11, 2013, a dirt biker found four sets of human remains buried in two shallow graves in the desert near Victorville, California.
+On November 11, 2013, a motorcyclist found four sets of human remains buried in two shallow graves in the desert near Victorville, California.
 Patrick McStay, Joseph's father, was informed of the discovery and phoned missing person advocate Jerrie Dean to tell her what he knew.

 Dean stated in her blog she had just finished producing a radio show for San Diego station KNSJ when she received the call, and that she asked whether she could tell her followers what he had told her.
 Two days later, two sets of remains were officially identified as those of Joseph and Summer McStay.
 The deaths were ruled a homicide and San Bernardino County authorities said they believed the family died of blunt force trauma inside their home, but declined to discuss specifics of the deaths or a motive.